mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 Remember that before we said $$\sqrt{a}$$ is a fixed point of the function $$f(x)=\frac{a}{x_n}$$.
 Unfortunately if you iterate that function, you will not approach $$\sqrt{a}$$.
 Fixed point iteration doesn't always work and this is one such case.
 The math behind being able to tell whether an arbitrary function will converge to a fixed point under fixed point iteration is [complicated](https://en.wikipedia.org/wiki/Fixed-point_theorem).

 Now it would be very simple to wrap the Babylonian method in a loop and perform a couple steps of fixed point iteration to get a decent sqrt(a).
 But since we're finding a fixed point, this seems like a nice time to break out something called a *fixed point combinator*.
 The best-known fixed point combinator is the *Y combinator*.
-You've probably heard of it due to [the eponymous startup incubator](https://en.wikipedia.org/wiki/Y_Combinator_(company)) founded by Lisp greybeard [Paul Graham](http://paulgraham.com/articles.html).
+You've probably heard of it due to [the eponymous startup incubator](https://en.wikipedia.org/wiki/Y_Combinator_(company)) founded by Lisp greybeard Paul Graham, of the famous [Paul Graham essays](http://paulgraham.com/articles.html).

 ![YCombinator logo](http://ycombinator.com/images/yc500.gif)